jaketon121/Commit/My Ipod In Github/There's Something About Us Under The Sheets (Ellie Goulding vs Daft Punk).md

 # 歌词

-《There's Something About Us Under The Sheets (Ellie Goulding vs Daft Punk)》歌词：
+《There's Something About Us Under The Sheets (Ellie Goulding vs Daft Punk)》歌词：<br/>
 <br/>
 like all the boys before <br/>
 like all the boys, boys, boys<br/>